craftsland/remote-apis-testing/CONTRIBUTING.md

 For some good tips, please see [The seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/#seven-rules)

-### Cloud Resources
+## Cloud Resources

 The CI pipelines spin up a kubernetes cluster on a cloud platform and therefore come at a cost.
 Some qwerks with the pipeline must be considered when working on patches and triggering pipelines.
 Most notably, cancelling a pipeline will cancel the cleanup job and therefore leave the kubernetes cluster running.
 If this does happen, please check [MAINTAINERS.md](MAINTAINERS.md) for the contact details of someone who should have administrator access to the cloud services.

-Maintainers should check for clusters which have not been torn down and manually tear these down after ensuring that they are not in use by any active pipeline.
+### Maintainer resource cleanup guide

+When cleaning up resources which have escaped cleanup through some means, it is crucial to delete several resources.
+First delete the cluster which can be found on the
+`Services -> Compute -> EKS` page.
+Secondly, navigate to `Services -> Compute -> EC2` and check `Volumes`, `Load Balancers`, `Auto Scaling Groups` and `Security Groups` for resources which are related to the pipelines which have avoided cleanup.
+If performing a large cleanup of resources, ensure all pipelines are finished and it is safe to delete all remaining resources.

 ## Commit access